 Transit asset management (TAM) is a business model that prioritizes funding based on the condition of transit assets, in order to achieve or maintain transit networks in a state of good repair (SGR).
 In July 2016, FTA issued a final rule requiring transit agencies to maintain—and document—minimum TAM standards.
 The new standards will help transit agencies keep their systems operating smoothly and efficiently.

 - TAM Infrastructure Performance Measure Reporting Guidebook

 - Prioritizing the Rehabilitation and Replacement of Existing Capital Assets and Evaluating the Implications for Transit

-- Asset Management Guide for Small Providers (Report 0092)
+- Asset Management Guide for Small Providers (FTA 0092)

-- Asset Management Guide for Small Providers (Report 0092): TAM Plan Template
+- Asset Management Guide for Small Providers (FTA 0092):

 - 2015 Conditions and Performance Report

-To keep up to date on information related to the TAM rulemaking and implementation, subscribe to TAMNews on FTA's email updates page.
+To keep up to date on information related to the TAM rulemaking and implementation, subscribe to TAMNews as part of FTA's email updates.